Musk Foundation: Donations

-Criticism
+Reception

 Both the selection of recipients of donations and a relatively low payout ratio have been criticized.
 In 2021 and 2022, the Musk Foundation awarded less than 5% of its assets in donations, after its assets grew to several billion dollars.
 This means that it fell short of the legal minimum donation required to maintain its tax-exempt status.
 The Guardian criticized the fact that the foundation financed various projects of Musk and his family members, although this is not unusual for billionaires and wealthy donors.
 The New York Times concluded that through 2022, about half of the Musk Foundation's grants went to organizations "tied" to Musk, one of his employees, or one of his companies.
 Musk's philanthropy would be "largely self-serving."

 In one instance, after Musk challenged World Food Programme director David Beasley to draft a plan to use money of Musk's that Beasley said could contribute to ending world hunger, Musk instead donated the $6 billion in question to his own foundation even after Beasley's plan showed that the money could feed 42 million people for a year.

-According to the biographer Walter Isaacson, Musk has little interest in philanthropy.
+According to the biographer Walter Isaacson, Musk has little interest in conventional philanthropy.
 He believes that he can do more for humanity by leaving his money in his companies and pursuing the goals of sustainable energy, space exploration and AI safety with them.
 On December 12, 2024, The New York Times reported the foundation again awarded less than 5% of its assets in donations in 2024.